Cats and dogs with kidney disease need special nutrition. Learn the 4 principles of managing kidney disease through diet.

 4. Increasing Long Chain Omega-Three Fatty Acids:

-The long chain omega-three fatty acids from fish oils will help combat kidney hypertension because they can relax the blood vessels to a degree, which will improve blood flow.
+The long-chain omega-three fatty acids from fish oils will help combat kidney hypertension because they can relax the blood vessels to a degree, which will improve blood flow.
 Additionally, if there is inflammation in the kidney, the fatty acids that are incorporated into many therapeutic kidney diets will help dampen the inflammatory effects.
 The amount of fish oil added to the food varies slightly between manufacturers, so talk to your vet to make sure you have the right food for your pet or if a supplement is necessary.
+You can check out the Nordic Naturals Omega -3 supplement.

 The effects of these fundamental changes in diet have been well-documented.
 Getting your pet on a therapeutic diet or food prescribed by your veterinarian will decrease the clinical signs associated with the disease and will significantly prolong your dog or cat’s life.